-Unless the administrator provides otherwise, our 2016 Plan generally does not allow for the transfer of awards and only the recipient of an award may exercise an award during his or her lifetime.
+Unless the administrator provides otherwise, our 2016 Plan generally does not allow for the transfer of awards other than by will or by the laws or descent and distribution, and only the recipient of an award may exercise an award during his or her lifetime.
+If the administrator makes an award transferable, such award will contain such additional terms and conditions as the administrator deems appropriate.